 This Montana Green Energy System contains two VFX3648E Outback Inverters that convert DC voltage to AC power, one inverter for each 120 volts AC Power required: two inverters provide 240 volts AC.

 Recently, this Energy Efficient System was upgraded to four MX 60 panels to handle the energy input of the system, comprised of 28 solar panels connected into 4 combiner panels, before it reaches the MX 60 panel boxes.
 Each box has separate circuit breakers for protection and separation.

 The Whisper 500 DC wind turbine is connected directly through a separate control panel and then goes directly to the battery bank for direct charging since the output is 48 volts DC current.

 The wind turbine is self-regulating and can withstand up to 120 mph winds; maximum output is produced at 27 mph and, with the Side-Furling Angle-Governor will curl out of the wind during extreme wind velocities.

 In addition, there are two shutoff circuit breakers one inside, one outside, that will, if desired, stop the turbine rotation during severe wind conditions.
 There also is one heat sink that will absorb power if too much energy is produced and not needed.

-The power from the batteries is sent to a DC circuit breaker panel which combines all DC power into one location; from there the DC power goes into the main invertor and if 240 volt DC is required, the two invertors come on-line to provide required power.
+The power from the batteries is sent to a DC circuit breaker panel which combines all DC power into one location; from there the DC power goes into the main inverter and if 240 volt DC is required, the two inverters come on-line to provide required power.

-From the invertors the AC power output feeds into the AC distribution panel, directing power to the required sources of use: Main House, Guest House, and Barn.
+From the inventors the AC power output feeds into the AC distribution panel, directing power to the required sources of use: Main House, Guest House, and Barn.

 All wind and solar power is controlled by a computer programmed HUB system that monitors and directs both the DC and AC capabilities of the system, based on preset input specification fed into the HUB system (all adjustable).